Abe Lincoln may have said that you can’t always please everyone.

 Enoclerus rosmarus, commonly known as the checkered beetle, is a type of ground beetle.
 Not only is it found on the list of the various types of beetles in Minnesota, but it can also be found living in meadows, on the edges of forests, or anywhere there are flowers.

-Usually, they are no more than an inch long with a black body with three yellow spots on each wing case.
+Usually, they are no more than an inch long, with a black body and three yellow spots on each wing case.
 Male checkered beetles have yellow antennae, while female checkered beetles have black antennae.
 The larvae look like small adults and can be red, orange, or brown, depending on their diet.

 13. Clay-colored Billbug

 The clay-colored billbug is a common beetle throughout the state, except in the north-central region.
-Often, the beetle is mostly encountered from late April through June.
+Often, beetles are encountered from late April through June.

-This is when it can be found feeding on grasses, clovers, and alfalfa in meadows, pastures, along roadsides, and railroad tracks.
+It can feed on grasses, clovers, and alfalfa in meadows, pastures, along roadsides, and railroad tracks.

 Unlike some types of beetles in Minnesota, it is not a pest insect because it does not feed or damage any cultivated plants.